technospes/BharatLok/README.md

 BharatLok AR is a mobile application that acts as a digital time machine, using Augmented Reality to transform the experience of visiting Indian cultural heritage sites.
 It replaces static information plaques with immersive, interactive 3D models and a personal AI tour guide, making history engaging and accessible for everyone.

-This project was selected as a college winner from over 600+ competing teams to represent Galgotias College of Engineering and Technology in the Smart India Hackathon (SIH) 2025.

 ---

 ## The Problem